Resistance values under transformations in regular triangular grids: A Conjecture

-Second, in an attempt to understand these results, we began to look at the ``initial behavior'' of the edge resistances as an $n$-grid undergoes these transformations.
-We noticed that with each transformation, the location of edges with resistance equal to one decreased in a predictable pattern, Moreover we noticed that the non-one edges also maintained a specific pattern dependent on their location in a rim.
+In an attempt to understand the reduction algorithm, the authors began to look at the ``initial behavior'' of the edge resistances as an $n$-grid undergoes the stages of the reduction algorithm.
+The authors noticed that with each transformation, the location of edges with resistance equal to one decreased in a predictable pattern, Moreover, it was noticed that the non-one edges also maintained a specific pattern dependent on their location in a rim.
 We formalize these observations in the following conjecture.

-\begin{conjecture}[Vanishing Ones Conjecture] For integer $n \ge 1,$ we have the following:\\ (a) $T_{n,n}^1=1.$\\ (b) For $1 \le s \le \lfloor \frac{n+1}{4} \rfloor,$ $Interior(T_{n,n-s}^s)$ is equal to one. \\ (c) With $s$ as in (b), for an edge in the complement of the interior of an $s$-subgrid: its edge value is strictly less than one if it lies on the edge boundary of some $s'$-grid, $1 \le s' < s$; its edge value is strictly greater than one otherwise.\\ (d) For any $s,$ $\lfloor \frac{n+1}{4} \rfloor < s \le n-1$ there are no edges with label 1 in $T_{n,n-s}$ (the ones ``vanish").\\ \end{conjecture}
+\begin{conjecture}[Vanishing Ones Conjecture] For integer $n \ge 1,$ we have the following:\\ (a) $T^{n,n,1}=1.$\\ (b) For $1 \le s \le \lfloor \frac{n+1}{4} \rfloor,$ $Interior(T^{n,n-s,s})$ is equal to one. \\ (c) With $s$ as in (b), for an edge in the complement of the interior of an $s$-subgrid: its edge value is strictly less than one if it lies on the edge boundary of some $s'$-grid, $1 \le s' < s$; its edge value is strictly greater than one otherwise.\\ (d) For any $s,$ $\lfloor \frac{n+1}{4} \rfloor < s \le n-1$ there are no edges with label 1 in $T^{n,n-s}$ (the ones ``vanish").\\ \end{conjecture}

+We have numerically verified this conjecture on all $n$-grids, $1 \le n \le 250.$ Conjecture \ref{con:main}(a) is true by assumption and was included for purposes of completeness.
+Conjecture \ref{con:main}(b) is proven at Corollary \ref{cor:provenlater}.

+However, despite the clear evidence and simplicity of the statement, the proof of the remaining parts of Conjecture \ref{con:main} remains elusive.
+A special cases of (c) is proven at Corollary \ref{cor:specialcase}.